top of page

 What has been your biggest failure?

-I think it is best to reword it in your mind to something more manageable such as: Give me an example of when you failed at something and how you fixed it?
+I think it is best to reword it in your mind to something more manageable, such as: Give me an example of when you failed at something and how you fixed it? or Give me an instance when something went wrong and how you resolved it?

 The question tests how resilient you are in coping with setbacks.
 Failure is normal and very much part of life and work.